dephalabs/celerfi-docs/docs/02-CelerFi App/01-Getting Started.md

 ---

 # Getting Started With CelerFi
+> **Summary**
+>
+> Gaining access to CelerFi requires you to join a waitlist and leaderboard.
+The higher your rank on the board, the more your chances of getting access to the dashboard

 Getting started with CelerFi follows a unique process designed to reward community participation and ensure smooth onboarding.
 Follow these steps to join the waitlist and gain access to CelerFi's dashboard.

 ## Step 1: Join the Waitlist